code-server-boilerplates/starter-pack/README.md

 ### As an base image in your Dockerfile

-In your Dockerfile, use `code-server-boilerplates/starter-pack` as your base image and then add your needed tools and finally the `CMD ["cdr-launchpad-server]` stuff at the end.
+In your Dockerfile, use `code-server-boilerplates/starter-pack` as your base image and then add your needed tools.
+Don't forget to publish your changes so GitHub Actions will publish them for you.

 ```dockerfile
 # latest/stable = tracks latest image release